TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 # BEFORE STEAM

+- Fix Steam invites over LAN
+    - 1) Connecting to a server that is actually over lan
+        - easy - just ping internal address during connection
+    - 2) Correct rich presence for a server we connected to over LAN from invite
+    - 3) Correct rich presence for a server we connected to over LAN from CLI/custom connect
+        - Server has to let you know its address

+    - Also the rich presence string should show the external address, not internal
     - Join game should work with LAN
         - Try connecting to the internal server

 - update weapons stats